nuagex/nuagex-labs/0910-VNS-EXFO-TEST-VNF/README.md

 Authentication and authorization with VSD is needed in order to configure objects via VSD API.
 Make sure to add the VSD password (obtained in the end of the deployment procedure) on line [83](./cats/vars.robot#L83) of the variables file.

 ### 3.1.2 VNF names
-The automation scripts assume that the VIAVI Virtual Agent names configured in VIAVI ObserverLive web application match the names of the VNF instances defined in Nuage Networks VSD.
+The automation scripts assume that the EXFO Virtual Verifier names configured in EXFO WORX web application match the names of the VNF instances defined in Nuage Networks VSD.
-To comply with this naming requirement it is recommended to create the Agents in the ObserverLive web app and then use these names in the [vars.robot](./cats/vars.robot) file.
+To comply with this naming requirement it is recommended to create the Agents in the EXFO WORX web app and then use these names in the [vars.robot](./cats/vars.robot) file.
 Specifically, these names are defined on the lines [67-68](./cats/vars.robot#L67-L68).
-For example, if the VIAVI agents are created with the names `nuage_agent1` and `nuage_agent2` then these names should be set as the VNF names on the above mentioned lines of the variables file.
+For example, if the EXFO agents are created with the names `nuage_agent1` and `nuage_agent2` then these names should be set as the VNF names on the above mentioned lines of the variables file.

 ### 3.1.3 VNF image path
-The paths to the VIAVI Agent image and a corresponding md5 file should be provided by a user on lines [69-70](./cats/vars.robot#L69-L70).
+The paths to the EXFO Agent image and a corresponding md5 file should be provided by a user on lines [69-70](./cats/vars.robot#L69-L70).
 The automation scripts will download the image file and its checksum to the Util VM, which means that Util VM should have reachability to the data storage hosting these files.

-You can [contact NuageX representatives](mailto:nuagex+viavi@nuagenetworks.net) with the request to obtain the paths to these files.
+You can [contact NuageX representatives](mailto:nuagex+EXFO@nuagenetworks.net) with the request to obtain the paths to these files.

 ### 3.1.4 Boot ISO
-Initial configuration of the VIAVI agents is done by means of the boot ISO files.
-These files are generated by the ObserverLive application during the agents creation process and are presented to a user via the download links.
-Fill in the ISO download links provided by the ObserverLive app on the lines [77-78](./cats/vars.robot#L77-L78) and automation scripts will download the ISO files for the agents accordingly.
+Initial configuration of the EXFO agents is done by means of the boot ISO files.
+The steps to generate these iso files can be found in the Integration steps with screenshots.
+Fill in the ISO download links on the lines [77-78](./cats/vars.robot#L77-L78) and automation scripts will download the ISO files for the agents accordingly.

 ## 3.2 Starting configuration process
 The configuration process will handle all of the heavy-lifting of the lab configuration.
 Starting with overlay object creation as well as NSG bootstrapping and activation, finishing with the creation of the VNFs.